Gill Dougherty: 1984: Reflexes venture

-In 1984, while flipping through a magazine in the hospital, following a motorcycle accident, he came across an article about the song "Tu Verras, Tu Verras" (You Will See, You Will See), by the French band Ablettes, produced by Patrice Fabien for the record label :fr:Réflexes.
+In 1984, while flipping through a magazine in the hospital, following a motorcycle accident, he came across an article about the song "Tu Verras, Tu Verras" (You Will See, You Will See), by the French band Ablettes, produced by Patrice Fabien for the record label Réflexes.
 Fabien, who had been a producer with CBS, expressed an interest in the demo of "Moi Je Doute" (I Doubt) from 1981.
 Dougherty contacted him and signed with Réflexes for two singles, "Moi Je Doute" and "Fric Frac Noise", also recorded at Studio Deltour.
 The single rapidly climbed the playlists of the Europe 1, RTL, and France Inter national radio stations.
 At the time, Dougherty maintained only tenuous connections with the music business and did not show any will to succeed and lost his chance to produce any follow-up to this hit.
 Nevertheless, he played at the Rose Bonbon with the Bandits, Ich Libido, Follie's, Ricky Amigos, les Les Désaxés (Offsets), and Drucilla, who were all signed to Réflexes.
 Their drummer is Jean Luc Guitard, and the bass player is Jean Marc Leclerc.
 The track is recorded a pre-recorded tape of Eddy Mitchell at the Palais des sports where the applause was preserved.
 The track was mixed in one night at Studio Caroline with Patrick Giordano, the guitarist from the Bandits, but the live recording was never released.
 In December 1984, he appeared at the "Zeleste de Barcelone" concert and made the cover of the Avanguardia.